datalad-handbook/book/docs/intro/windows.rst

 If you want to use DataLad, but fear problems when on Windows, what is there that you can do?
 Should you switch your operating system?

-Its quite easy to say "Just use Linux" but tough to do when you have no experience, support, or spare time and are hence reluctant to completely overhaul your operating system and reduce your productivity while you get a hang on it -- or if you rely on software that is native to Windows, such as Microsoft or Adobe products.
+It is quite easy to say "Just use Linux" but tough to do when you have no experience, support, or spare time and are hence reluctant to completely overhaul your operating system and reduce your productivity while you get a hang on it -- or if you rely on software that is native to Windows, such as Microsoft or Adobe products.
-Its also easy to say "Just use a Mac, its much more user-friendly *and* Unix-based" when an Apple product is a very expensive investment that only few people can or want to afford.
+It is also easy to say "Just use a Mac, it's much more user-friendly *and* Unix-based" when an Apple product is a very expensive investment that only few people can or want to afford.
-Its a bit like recommending a MatLab user (proprietary, expensive, closed-source software) to switch to Python, R, Julia, or a similar open source alternative.
+It's a bit like recommending a MatLab user (proprietary, expensive, closed-source software) to switch to Python, R, Julia, or a similar open source alternative.
 Yes, there are real benefits to it that make the change worthwhile to many, but that doesn't change the fact that it is effortful and may be frustrating.
 But how about switching from MatLab to `Octave <https://www.gnu.org/software/octave/>`_, an open source programming language, made to be compatible to MatLab?
 There definitely is work and adjustment involved, but much less work than when trying to rewrite your analyses in Go or C++.
 It is tough if you have been using "a thing" for decades without much hassle and now someone tells you to change.
-If you feel that you lack the time, resources, support, or knowledge, then throwing yourself into cold water and making a harsh change not only sucks, but its also not likely to succeed.
+If you feel that you lack the time, resources, support, or knowledge, then throwing yourself into cold water and making a harsh change not only sucks, but it's also not likely to succeed.
 If you're juggling studies (or the general publish-or-perish-work-life-misery that Academia too often is), care-giving responsibilities, and surviving a pandemic, all while being in a scientific lab that advocates using Windows and works exclusively with Microsoft Excel, then switching to Arch Linux would widely be seen as a bad idea.

 But is there a middle-ground, the "Octave" of switching Operating Systems or alternative solutions?